ZbanAI/ZbanAI.github.io/_pages/about.md

 Hindawi is also used as a generic term for other Indian language compiler systems derived from it such as BangaBhasha (compiler system for Bangla programming languages), also developed by our project.

 ## History
-Hindawi Programming System was developed by Abhishek Choudhary around between 1995 and 2004.
+Hindawi Programming System was developed by Abhishek Choudhary between 1995 and 2004.
 It involved inventing Romenagri compiler compatible transliteration and APCISR character composing methods.
+The project has been through multiple iterations of updates and major changes since its original release on 15th August 2004.